-Based on this summary, the quantification methodology is assigned a score of 3 overall.
+Based on this summary, the quantification methodology is assigned a score of 2 for commercial afforestation or 3 for establishment of natural forest.
 This is primarily due to potential - but difficult to quantify or assess - risks associated with baseline legal requirements, incentives, and practices over the 100-year crediting period that is assumed; and leakage deduction estimates, which can be either very large or non-existent depending on how crucial questions related to prior cropland and grazing land practices are answered.
 For individual reforestation projects, leakage risks may not be relevant, in which case a score of 4 could be warranted, but only if baseline changes in practice and legal context are not considered likely.
+For commercial afforestation projects, the inclusion of wood product carbon introduces the potential for overestimation given the methods prescribed, which could be significant depending on harvesting levels.
+Commercial afforestation activities are therefore deemed to have a higher risk of overestimation, and lead to a larger degree of overestimation.